robin521111/chromium-vim/README.md

 ---
-I am appreciating the auther of this tool for developing such a good tools, but unlucky that for latest version of Chrome the `f` or `F` hint function is not works anymore, even some other functions, i try to solved couple of bugs with this folk since last version is not updates for a long time, people who loves this extension and would like to use it in the future please update by yourselfs and pack you personal extension in the chrome.
+I am appreciating the auther developed such a good extensions, but unlucky that for latest version of Chrome the `f` or `F` hint function is not works anymore, even some other functions, i try to solved couple of bugs with this folk since last version is not updates for a long time, people who loves this extension and would like to use it in the future please update by yourselfs and pack you personal extension in the chrome.
 ---